 A budget top sheet is also where you will find the familiar yet frequently misunderstood concepts of above-the-line and below-the-line expenditures.

 Above-the-line costs are fixed costs.
-Writers, directors, actors, producers are paid a contractually pre-determined fee.
+Writers, directors, actors, and producers who are paid a contractually pre-determined fee.
 Whether it’s a percentage of the total budget for a producer or the market rate for the screenplay and story rights, these costs are fixed and are typically the first categories listed on the top sheet.
 Below this line, which is a summary or subtotal of these fixed costs, are listed all the budget categories whose costs are not fixed.
 Below-the-line costs depend on the going day rates of production professionals and equipment rentals and on the number of shooting days.

 And now the details